what to pack for Belgium

 I don’t pack any suitcase without using packing cubes to organize everything.
 These come in different sizes so you can group your clothing and anything else you bring together in the appropriate size cube.
 They help keep everything in your suitcase organized and easy to find.
 They even come with two bags for dirty laundry.

-If you’re traveling from North America then you’ll want to bring a universal power adapter.
-Belgium uses different outlets from the US so it’s super important to pack an adapter.
-An adapter like this one is great because it’s compatible with the various types of adapters found around the world, not just in Belgium or Europe.
+If you’re traveling from North America, then you’ll want to bring an international power adapter.
+Belgium uses different outlets from the US, so it’s super important to pack an adapter.
+This one is great because it's compatible with the various types of outlets found around the world, not just in Belgium or Europe.

 The weather in Belgium can be unpredictable, especially when traveling outside of summer.
 One day it can be sunny and the next day gray and rainy.
 You’ll need a good jacket to keep you warm and protect you from the rain and wind in case you encounter a day or two of bad weather.